Rule of 72: What it is and how to calculate it

-It’ll take about 10.3 years for your money to grow to $1 million with a 7% interest rate.
+It’ll take about 10.3 years for your money to double to $1 million with a 7% interest rate.

 Rule of 72 chart

-The Rule of 72 chart illustrates how a higher interest rate can help you double your money faster:
+The Rule of 72 chart estimates how a higher compound interest rate doubles your money:

 How does compound interest impact the Rule of 72?